Mixins

 callback and returningfalse

-there if it is detected that the user hasn’t yet filled in the wizard step.New in version 1.3.0.
+there if it is detected that the user hasn’t yet filled in the wizard step.Added in version 1.3.0.

 - Two-factor authentication form